-Continue on your journey by cycling back on the same bikeway, passing Shuishe Pier and continue onto Wenwu Temple (文武廟).
+Continue your journey by cycling back on the same bikeway, passing Shuishe Pier and continuing onto Wenwu Temple (文武廟).

-Located on the north side of Sun Moon Lake, Wenwu Temple is a large temple complex that is devoted to the God of Literature, the God of War and Confucius.
-On both sides of the temple, two large statues are guarding the entrance.
+On the north side of Sun Moon Lake, Wenwu Temple is a large temple complex devoted to the God of Literature, the God of War and Confucius.
+On both sides of the temple, two large statues guard the entrance.
 The guardian stone lions are said to be the biggest in Taiwan.

 Wander around the large temple as the temple complex has a courtyard, two gardens and three different halls.
 And don’t forget to admire the view of Sun Moon Lake from Wenwu Temple.
 It is quite a scene!

-Before you leave Wenwu Temple, descend the steep staircases of Year of Steps (年梯步道) at the entrance of the temple.
-Also known as Stairway to Heaven, the 366-steps have dates carved on each stone step and wind chimes lining both sides of the stairs.
+Before you leave Wenwu Temple, descend the steep staircases of the Year of Steps (年梯步道) at the entrance of the temple.
+Also known as Stairway to Heaven, the 366 steps have dates carved on each stone step and wind chimes lining both sides of the stairs.
 You can buy a wind chime, put your name and wish on it and place it next to your birth “stone.”